CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Abstract

 \section{Abstract}

-Large language model (LLM) coding agents can generate working code, but their solutions often accumulate complexity, duplication, and architectural debt.
+LLM coding agents can generate working code, but their solutions often accumulate complexity, duplication, and architectural debt.
 Human developers address such issues through refactoring: behavior-preserving program transformations that improve structure and maintainability.
-In this paper, we investigate if LLM agents (i) can execute refactorings reliably and (ii) identify the refactorings that human developers actually chose in real codebases.
-We present \codetaste{}, a benchmark of refactoring tasks mined from large-scale multi-file changes in open-source repositories.
-To score solutions, we combine repository test suites with custom static checks that verify removal of undesired patterns and introduction of desired patterns using dataflow reasoning.

-Our experimental results indicate a clear gap across frontier models: agents perform well when refactorings are specified in detail, but often fail to discover the human refactoring choices when only presented with a focus area for improvement.
+We investigate whether agents (i) can execute refactorings reliably and (ii) identify the refactorings that human developers actually chose in real codebases.
+To this end, we construct \codetaste{}, a benchmark mined from large multi-file open-source refactorings.
+To score solutions, we combine repository test suites that measure functional correctness with tailored static checks that verify removal of undesired and introduction of desired code patterns using dataflow reasoning.
+Our results show a clear gap: agents perform well at implementing refactorings that are specified in detail, but often fail to discover the human refactoring choices when given a focus area for changes.
 A propose-then-implement decomposition improves alignment, and selecting the best-aligned proposal before implementation can yield further gains. \codetaste{} provides an evaluation target and a potential preference signal for aligning coding agents with human refactoring decisions in realistic codebases.
+We release the benchmark, leaderboard, and code\footnotemark.